jwinarske/rkboot/README.rst

 - :output:`levinboot-sd.img`: this is an image that can be written to sector 64 on an SD/eMMC drive.
   This target is only available if a boot medium is configured.

+- :output:`levinboot-spi.img`: this is an image that can be written to the start of SPI flash.
+  This target is only available if a boot medium is configured.

 - :output:`memtest.bin`: this is a very simple payload and just writes pseudorandom numbers to DRAM in 128MiB blocks and reads them back to check if the values are retained.

 - :output:`elfloader.bin`: this is the payload loading stage for multi-stage _`Booting via USB`.